danyll39/order-book/README.md

 ## Requirements
 An order book tracks all buy and sell requests from traders for Bitcoin assets at various price levels.
 When a trader submits a trade it is either fulfilled immediately, if there is a matching order in the book, or it is added to the book to be fulfilled later.

-Assume starting with an empty order book, let's walkthrough several scenarios.
+Assume starting with an empty order book, let's walk through several scenarios.

 **Buy 15 BTC at 5800:** The order book is empty so this order cannot be fulfilled immediately.
 This order is added to the book.

-**Buy 10 BTC at 6000:** The order book only has buy orders and no sell ordrs so this order cannot be fulfilled immediately.
+**Buy 10 BTC at 6000:** The order book only has buy orders and no sell orders so this order cannot be fulfilled immediately.
 This order is added to the book.

 **Sell 5 BTC at 6100:** The order book has two buy orders but neither match this as the prices mismatch.
 This order is added to the book.